 Here, we present a characterization of two genera of Brockvirinae phages infecting two species of Enterococcus.
 These two genera displayed distinct infectivity patterns for E. faecium and E. faecalis and were found to be globally distributed in fecal metagenomes of humans and several animals.
 Experimental coevolution of these phages with their host bacteria consistently resulted in bacterial mutations in exopolysaccharide synthesis loci and phage mutations in structural genes.

 The Brockvirinae family contains phages that infect Firmicutes.
-While the genome nucleotide identity and amino acid identities are extremely low when comparing the Spounaviridae genera, they share a common morphology and genome organization.7,12 Phages are often thought to partake in rampant horizontal gene transfer resulting in a high level of genome mosaicism that clouds phylogenetic relationships.
-However, little evidence of mosaicism has been previously seen in Herelleviridae phages, and genome nucleotide identity tracks with host range down to the phage sub-genus level.7,13 Similarly, little evidence of mosaicism in Enterococcus-infecting Herelleviridae phages in either gene content or nucleotide identity.
+While the genome nucleotide identity and amino acid identities were extremely low when comparing the Spounaviridae genera, they share a common morphology and genome organization.7,12 Phages are often thought to exchange genes sufficiently frequently to have highly mosaic genomes, thereby hindering inference of their phylogenetic relationships.
+However, little mosaicism has been seen in Herelleviridae phages, and genome nucleotide identity tracks with host range down to the phage sub-genus level.7,13 Similarly, our data did not show mosaicism in Enterococcus-infecting Herelleviridae phages in either gene content or nucleotide identity.

-Herelleviridae phages have been previously observed to have broad host ranges within the genus they infect 8–10.
-Likewise, our data are consistent with Enterococcus-infecting Brockvirinae phages having broad host ranges for E. faecium and E. faecalis.
-The lysin from an Enterococcus-infecting Brockvirinae phage, EfV12-phi1, has been shown to lyse different genera, including Staphylococcus and Streptococcus 14.
-However, there is no evidence that Spounaviridae phages can infect non-host genera.
+Herelleviridae phages have been previously observed to have broad host ranges within the genus they infect.8–10 Likewise, our data are consistent with Enterococcus-infecting Brockvirinae phages having broad host ranges for E. faecium and E. faecalis.
+The lysin from an Enterococcus-infecting Brockvirinae phage, EfV12-phi1, has been shown to lyse different genera, including Staphylococcus and Streptococcus.14 However, there is no evidence that Spounaviridae phages can infect non-host genera.

 Herelleviridae phages were confidently found in twelve sequencing projects out of the thousands of human gut metagenomes from the SRA.
 Since Enterococcus is present in the guts of most people, this suggests that either Herelleviridae phages are uncommon members of the human gut, or they are usually at a low enough abundance that they would not be seen with a normal depth of shotgun sequencing.
 We are inclined to the second explanation given the high frequency with which we have isolated Herelleviridae phages from sewage.
 Even one of the most abundant phages in the human microbiome, crAssphage infecting Bacteroides, is only found at 1% read abundance in human metagenomes, so a phage infecting a minority community member such as Enterococcus would be much less abundant.15